NasimAbdollahi/NasimAbdollahi/README.md

 ### Hi there 👋

 My name is Nasim,

-👩🏻‍💻 I’m currently a Post-doctoral Fellow at University of Toronto and a Machine Learning Research Intern at Cyclica Inc.
+👩🏻‍💻 I’m currently a Staff Scientist – ML Specialist at the Acceleration Consortium, University of Toronto, where we develop self-driving laboratories to accelerate molecule and material discovery.

-🧬 I work with two amazing teams at UofT and Cyclics Inc. on using Graph Convolution Networks for protein function prediction.
+🧬 I specialize in deep learning, active learning, graph neural networks, and generative models, with a focus on multimodal and multi-omics data integration across biomedical imaging, structural biology, and drug discovery.
+At the Acceleration Consortium, my main focus is on drug design and formulation development.

 🌐 visit my online portfolio: https://nasimabdollahi.github.io/